malcolm-kee/testing-hub/README.md

 ACCOUNT_CREATED_TEMPLATE_ID=your-Send-Grid-TemplateId-2
 URL=http://localhost:3000
 ```
+*You need to register for a sendgrid account and create your own verify email and account creation email.
+For more details, refer to https://github.com/sendgrid/sendgrid-nodejs/tree/master/packages/mail
 6. Go to the root of this project and run the following command
 ```
 heroku local
 ```

+## Pending changes

+1. Sortable table for sprint items
+2. Refactoring structure for admin route
+3. Adding redux for state management